-Nearly all of the many examples of integrate resource planning in US jurisdictions have examined a ten- to twenty-year planning horizon, with the plan updated every two to five years.
-10 A long planning horizon allows utilities to identify needs well before they become urgent, and with enough lead time to allow for consideration of solutions that may require multiple years of planning, permitting, and construction.
+Nearly all of the many examples of integrated resource planning in U.S. jurisdictions have examined a 10- to 20-year planning horizon, with the plan updated every two to five years.
+A long planning horizon allows utilities to identify needs well before they become urgent and with enough lead time to allow for consideration of solutions that may require multiple years of planning, permitting and construction.
 The frequent updates ensure that planning assumptions are consistent with current information and recent changes to policies and regulations.

 Commissions are likely to apply similar logic regarding the planning horizon and update frequency for integrated distribution plans.
-The time horizon, however, tends to be shorter for IDP than for IRP in the few examples of publicly-available IDPs.
-Based on practices observed to date, an IDP should probably cover a five- to ten-year planning horizon, at a minimum, though there are examples that reach out as far as 30 years.
+The time horizon, however, tends to be shorter for IDP than for IRP in the few examples of publicly available IDPs.
+Based on practices observed to date, an IDP should probably cover a five- to 10-year planning horizon, at a minimum, though there are examples that reach out as far as 30 years.

 The timing of initial IDP filings and the frequency of IDP updates are matters of commission discretion.
-Where a state has multiple utilities subject to IDP filing requirements, the Commission may choose to stagger the timing of each utility's initial planning process to not create a strain on commission staff and stakeholder resources and to maintain their ability to review and analyze the filing.
-Given the rapid pace of change in DERs, smart grid technologies, and state energy policies, a commission might want to consider requiring relatively frequent updates to each utility's IDP - perhaps even annual updates.
+Where a state has multiple utilities subject to IDP filing requirements, the commission may choose to stagger the timing of each utility's initial planning process to avoid creating a strain on commission staff and stakeholder resources and to maintain their ability to review and analyze the filing.
+Given the rapid pace of change in DERs, smart-grid technologies and state energy policies, a commission might want to consider requiring relatively frequent updates to each utility's IDP - perhaps even annual updates.
 However, preparing, reviewing and evaluating an IDP is a considerable undertaking, therefore some commissions will find that two or three years between filings is appropriate.
-Moreover, commissions should reserve the right to order a complete or modified IDP in between the scheduled updates as may be warranted due to catastrophic events or significantly changed circumstances.
+Moreover, commissions will want to reserve the right to order a complete or modified IDP in between the scheduled updates as may be warranted due to catastrophic events or significantly changed circumstances.
+Commissions will also want to consider whether to align the timing and frequency of IDP filings with related efforts, such as IRP filings, energy assurance plans, energy master plans, etc.